 *According to the Sleep journal, quick decision-making accuracy goes down more than 2% when sleep deprived.

 There are plenty of additional symptoms associated with the condition.
 However, these are some of the most common.
 If you haven’t been sleeping, and have some of these problems, a change in your sleeping habits is necessary.
-If you don’t make a change, sleep deprivation could begin to affect your overall health.
+If you don’t make modifications, sleep deprivation could begin to affect your overall health.

 In just a short amount of time, sleep loss can cause damage to your body.
 If it continues, you may suffer long-term health consequences.
 Sleep should be a priority as much as possible.
 It is essential for good health.